Machine Understanding for interactive StorytElling

 This project is part of the EU FP7-296703 (FET-open call)

-The proposed methodology will be evaluated and showcased on two scenarios: one for creating immersive children’s stories from text and one for allowing medical patients to interact with patient education materials.
+The proposed methodology is evaluated and showcased on two scenarios: one for creating immersive children’s stories from text and one for allowing medical patients to interact with patient education materials.
 MUSE’s long-term goal is to enable the innovative text-to-virtual-world translation system to be used in many applications and a variety of domains.
 Current information communicated to citizens is often very complex making written text difficult to understand.
 Comparable to the invention of symbolic writing systems several millennia ago, MUSE contributes to a novel symbolic system of communicating natural language utterances.